1 Introduction

 Pausanias says that Andreus gave land to Athamas, who came later, but it seems that it was the other way around.
 It is more appropriate to understand that Athamas, who lived on the eastern shore of Lake Copais, gave land to Andreus, who came later.
 [16]

 Athamas was the son of Aeolus, the son of Hellen, but it is impossible to say that Aeolus was the father of Andreus.
-If that were the case, Andreus and Athamas would be brothers, but it is impossible that Andreus married his brother's granddaughter.
+If so, Andreus and Athamas would have been brothers, and Andreus would have married his brother's granddaughter.
 [17]

 Andreus' father was not Aeolus, the son of Hellen, but Aeolus, the son of Hippotes, the son of Mimas, the son of Aeolus, the son of Hellen.